-Section 13(2)(c) expresses a more explicit discretionary authority for the Minister to move a stock in either direction when it is above $B{MSY}$ , while the Supreme Court used the phrase 'either maintains the level of the stock above the maximum sustainable yield or otherwise enables the stock to move towards the level that can produce the maximum sustainable yield', thus importing the notion of maintaining a stock at current biomass levels or reducing it to BMSY - not explicitly further increasing the level.
+Section 13(2)(c) expresses a more explicit discretionary authority for the Minister to move a stock in either direction when it is above Bmsy, while the Supreme Court used the phrase 'either maintains the level of the stock above the maximum sustainable yield or otherwise enables the stock to move towards the level that can produce the maximum sustainable yield', thus importing the notion of maintaining a stock at current biomass levels or reducing it to Bmsy - not explicitly further increasing the level.

-The wording of s.13(2)(c) clearly contemplates increasing a stock further above BMSY when to do so would best achieve the Purpose of the Act.
+The wording of s.13(2)(c) clearly contemplates increasing a stock further above Bmsy when to do so would best achieve the Purpose of the Act.
 The meaning of the words in s.13(2)(c) are unequivocal; Enables the level of any stock whose current level is above that which can produce the maximum sustainable yield to be altered in a way and at a rate that will result in the stock moving towards or above a level that can produce the maximum sustainable yield, having regard to the interdependence of stocks

-It follows then that the Minister is able to choose a target stock size as a policy choice, having regard to the Purpose of the Fisheries Act (including the wellbeings), ensuring sustainability, the information and environmental principles, the duty to consult; and then set a TAC that moves the stock towards that target, provided of course the stock is above BMSY.
+It follows then that the Minister is able to choose a target stock size as a policy choice, having regard to the wellbeings, ensuring sustainability, the information and environmental principles, the duty to consult; and then set a TAC that moves the stock towards that target, provided of course the stock is above Bmsy.

-This IPP is a first for the Ministry to propose managing stocks above $B{MSY}$ in efforts to better achieve the Purpose of the Fisheries Act.
-The key to implementing this policy is choosing the correct target biomass (SSB).
+This IPP is a first for the Ministry to propose managing stocks above Bmsy in efforts to better achieve the Purpose of the Fiaheries Act.
+The key to implementing this policy is choosing the correct target biomass, which becomes the first consideration for stocks not requiring TAC reductions for sustainability purposes.